Living with Intention Series

 Rather than simply asking: “what is permissible?,” this series asks: what is good, wise, and ethically sound in our time and place?
 It invites reflection on key questions, such as: what is demanded of us today, and how should we respond to urgent, often polarizing, questions and calls to action?

-Saturday, October 4, 4PM-6PM (Dinner reception to follow)
+Saturday, November 1, 4PM-6PM (dinner reception to follow)

 RSVP FORM